-- The insistence on the use of external stimulus (literature units, film-clips, topic-writing) at the expense of children’s knowledge, interests, loves, talents and idiosyncrasies.
+- The over use of external stimulus (novel study, film-clips, topic-writing) at the expense of children’s knowledge, interests, loves, talents and idiosyncrasies.

 - The formal rather than functional teaching of grammar.

-These examples embody the ‘commonsense’ assumptions which claim an authority which is supposedly natural and unshakable.
-Through current writing pedagogies, teachers are perpetuating the idea that we as teachers know, while children do not; that we as teachers are in a position to determine, while children are not and that children should simply comply, adapt to or cooperate with our writing tasks.
+These examples embody the ‘basic skills’ assumptions held by successive governments since the late 80’s which claim an authority which is supposedly natural and unshakable.
+Through current writing pedagogies, we as teachers are perpetuating the idea that we as teachers know, while children do not; that we as teachers are in a position to determine, while children are not and that children should simply comply, adapt to or cooperate with our writing tasks.

 Writing in classrooms at present isn’t seen by children as important work.
 It fails to speak to the real needs pressing on the young.
 It doesn’t currently answer the burning question which day-to-day experiences force upon young minds.
 At present, problems encountered outside school walls are treated as peripheral when surely they should be central.
 The current effect of making writing abstract – subject centred – external to individual longings, fears, experiences, and questions, is to render children listless and indifferent.
 As John Taylor Gatto testifies, the widespread understanding among the young is that writing isn’t about them (and their interests, curiosities and futures), but exclusively about the wishes of other people.
 Writing pedagogy is, at present, built around the self-interest of others and this, in our view, is wrong.

 To diminish the potential for individual meaningfulness in students’ work is a denial of their basic humanity – Willinsky (1990)

 Why There Shouldn’t Be A Difference.